FaisalAhmed0/Core-Deep-RL-algorithms-from-scratch/vpg/README.md

     eps: number of episodes per epoch
     nn_hidden: number of units in the two hidden layers architecture for both the policy and value nets
     seed: random number generation seed
+    lambd: value of the discount parameter in General advantage estimation (GAE).
+    gamma: value of the discount factor of the total return, also used in GAE.
+    tb: enable tensorboard for real time dignosis.

 ## Performance and diagnosis:
     KL divergence of the policy